PHILADELPHIA COUNTY

 Philadelphia An early station here was at the SE corner of Broad and Cherry Streets (GPS: 39.955528, -75.163248).
 In order to get to this station, the trains ran over the Philadelphia & Columbia Railroad and City Railroad tracks.
 The station was closed in December 1859 and its services replaced with the station listed below.
 The building was repurposed by the government as a hospital in 1861.

-Philadelphia This station was opened in December 1859 to replace the depot at Broad and Cherry Streets.
+Philadelphia This station was opened in December 1859 (other sources say August 31, 1860) to replace the depot at Broad and Cherry Streets.
 The 1862 city map shows the station taking up the block bordered by Noble, North Broad, Callowhill, and North 13th Streets (GPS: 39.959861,-75.160904).
-It was torn down and replaced in 1898 by a freight station (next listing below).
+It was replaced as the RDGs main station in 1893 with the opening of the Reading Terminal.
+The building torn down in 1898 and a freight station was built on the site (next listing below).

 Philadelphia A new freight station was built in 1898 on the block bordered by Noble, North Broad, Callowhill, and North 13th Streets (GPS: 39.959861,-75.160904).It was comprised of two, block-long brick buildings.